 A mission statement declares the strategic direction towards accomplishing your long-term goals.

-A vision statement declares the long-term goals you what to achieve and ideals you strive to reach.
+A vision statement declares the long-term goals you what to achieve and the ideals you strive to reach.

 Both of these statements should be clear and concise and help your employees, executives and stakeholders understand the purpose of your business and the values behind it.